ritunm/ritunm.github.io/_news/announcement_1.md

 related_posts: false
 ---

-The manuscript (titled: Enhanced QC Using Single Particle State Rotation) was accepted at DACS 2024.
+The manuscript (titled: Enhanced QC Using Single-Particle State Rotation) was accepted at DACS 2024.